inemari/dgm/README.md

 DungeonMaster is a C# console application developed in .NET 6.
 It serves as a role-playing game (RPG) simulation, allowing users to explore different hero classes, equip weapons and armor, level up heroes, and manage their attributes.

 ## About Me:
-I'm Ine, and my journey has taken me from North Norway to an international career in fashion modeling across various countries.
-My experiences in modeling sparked an interest in fashion photography as a hobby.
-Later, I pursued studies in IT and Information Systems, where I discovered the art of harmonizing aesthetics with functionality, ultimately leading me to embrace front-end development.
-Currently, I'm actively working towards my goal of becoming a full-stack developer, with a particular passion for front-end development.
+I'm Ine, a creative individual hailing from North Norway.
+My journey spans international fashion modeling in Athens, Milan, and Istanbul, but my true passion lies in crafting digital experiences.
+My academic background in IT and Information Systems introduced me to User Experience (UX) design, which I find both enjoyable and fulfilling.
+I'm actively working towards becoming a full-stack developer, with a particular focus on front-end development.
+In my free time, I relish moments with my beloved dog, Chico, enjoy girls' nights, retail therapy, and savor outdoor beers on sunny days.

 ## Implementation:
 The project is implemented in C# using the .NET 6 framework, following robust object-oriented programming principles.
 It features a structured hierarchy of hero classes, weapon classes, and armor classes, each designed to represent key elements of the game.
 Custom exceptions are incorporated to handle invalid equipment choices.